 - Add pancetta or Italian sausage.

-- For layered flavors, add a glass of red wine to this delicious sauce as it slow-simmers.
+- Add a glass of red wine to this delicious sauce for layered flavors as it slow-simmers.

 - Substitute dried Italian seasoning for fresh herbs.

 - Prepare this sauce in a slow cooker.
-Follow all of the steps listed in the recipe.
-When the sauce is ready for slow cooking, transfer it to a slow cooker.
+Follow the steps in the recipe leading up to the slow-simmer.
+Transfer the sauce to a slow cooker when it is ready for slow cooking.
 Cook for 4 hours on high or 8 hours on low.

 Equipment